SherG/tester1/site/content/post/can-you-strength-train-in-your-80s.md

   great and feels stronger than ever.
 image: /img/francisco-villalobos-inner-strength-fitness-client-nyc.webp
 ---
 I started training him with a basic High Intensity Training (HIT) approach.

-Then for several years we used an offshoot of HIT called Superslow.
+Then for several years we used an offshoot of HIT called SuperSlow.

 Over the last few years I noticed that despite having built considerable strength and stamina with those two protocols, Fernand was starting to experience some challenges with balance.